Albert Hall Museum

 The Albert Hall Museum in Jaipur is the oldest museum of the state and functions as the state museum of Rajasthan, India.
-The building is situated in Ram Niwas garden outside the city wall opposite New gate and is a fine example of Indo-Saracenic architecture.
+The building is situated in Ram Niwas garden outside the city wall, opposite New gate and is a fine example of Indo-Saracenic architecture.
 It is also called the Government Central Museum.
 It was considered one of the best 19th century museums for the variety of its collections.
-It was renovated in 2008 and reopened as and one of the most advanced museums in India.
+It was renovated in 2008 and reopened as one of the most advanced museums in India.